anand-subu/building_a_visual_agent/README.md

 https://github.com/user-attachments/assets/0cdb7e2d-9e15-4e53-8967-8556f9e09b0a

 (Video was recorded using https://cursorful.com/ and edited using Flexclip for speeding up the video.
 The inference process is sped up by a higher factor for representation.
 The actual inference will take quite a bit of time.
-In  this repo, the demo video is alone only allowed for personal and non-commercial use.
+In  this repo, the demo video is only allowed for personal and non-commercial use to respect the terms of the Cursorful tool for free usage.

 The image used in this video is a photo by <a href="https://unsplash.com/@frank_leuderalbert?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Frank Leuderalbert</a> on <a href="https://unsplash.com/photos/blue-ceramic-cup-with-saucer-on-table-RTVYnQsLgZ0?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
       )